antiless/cleanclip-vuepress/src/index.md

 ### 💰 Can I get a refund if I'm not satisfied?
 You can request a refund within 7 days for any reason.
 Just send an email📧 to cleanclip@gokoding.com, including: [Refund Request], [Your Purchase Email], [Reason for Refund], [Any suggestions or feedback that can help me].

+### 👩‍🎓🧑‍🎓Are there any educational discounts?
+You can send an email to cleanclip.edu@gokoding.com using your educational email to get a 50% educational discount!